rxcomm/encoDHer/README.md

 where your email address is sender@example.org and your intended recipient's email address is receiver@otherexample.org.
-Note that using the DH shared secret protocol requires generating a DH secret key for each sender -> receiver pair.
+Note that using the DH shared secret protocol requires generating a DH secret key for each sender -> receiver route.
 So you will probably end up with several keys in the database.

 ### Key distribution